Lumavate-Team/documentation/MICROSERVICES.rst

 Microservices
 -------------

-Microservices are container-based applications used within Experiences.
-A Microservice is intended to be a behind-the-scenes addition to an Experience, providing additional business logic and/or data access to an Experience.
+Microservices are container-based applications used within :ref:`experiences <experiences>`.
+A microservice is intended to be a behind-the-scenes addition to an experience, providing additional logic and/or data access to an experience.

 .. _API Endpoints M: